-Overnight Roasted Turkey is crispy and golden brown on the outside, while staying moist and juicy on the inside.
+Overnight Roasted Turkey is crispy and golden brown on the outside, moist and juicy on the inside with no basting needed and easy gravy!
 With just 15 minutes of prep this turkey cooks all night long with no basting needed!

 Most people are used to the traditional Roast Turkey Recipe you’ll find on our site.
 Along with other easy Holiday Recipes you can make in your slow cooker, you could put the recipes together the night before and wake up to a fully prepared feast without any of the extra work!